jacoblockard99/middlegem/README.md

 Middlewares in `middlegem` are designed to operate on *argument lists*.
 This has two consequences:
   1. A middleware's `call` method should simply accept the arguments it expects to transform—no need to accept and "arguments array" and try to parse it!
   2. The `call` method **must** return an array.
 Because it is transforming an argument list, it must also return an argument list, i.e. an array.

 While you can certainly use `middlegem` with a single input, always remember to return an array in your middleware `call` methods.

 **Midleware definitions** are a key difference in `middlegem` from other middleware gems.
 They strive to solve a common problem with middlewares.
 Imagine, for example, that you have two middlewares: one that converts an input string to an integer, and another that multiplies that number by 10.
 Obviously, the conversion middleware must run first, or an error will occur.
 With a simple example like this, it is trivial to simply insert the middlewares in the right place at the right time.
 But as you begin adding more middlewares and—worse—begin allowing *custom* middlewares to be defined, things quickly become unmanageable!
 It becomes impossible to know exactly where a given middleware should be inserted in a middleware stack.

 This is where middleware definitions come in.
 A middleware definition is essentially an object that determines 1) what middlewares are permitted in a middleware stack, and 2) in what order those middlewares should be run.
-Any object that implements a `defined?` method and a `sort` method can be valid middleware definitions, though by convention middleware definitions derive from `Middlegem::Definition`.
+Any object that implements a `defined?` method and a `sort` method can be avalid middleware definition, though by convention middleware definitions derive from `Middlegem::Definition`.
 The only middleware definition that currently ships with `middlegem` is `Middlegem::ArrayDefinition`, which allows you to define an ordered list of permitted middleware classes.

 Finally, **middleware stacks**, represented by `Middlegem::Stack`, are chains of middlewares.
-Every `Middlegem::Stack` also has a single middleware definition that determines how to run its middlewares.
+Every `Middlegem::Stack` has a single middleware definition that determines how to run its middlewares.
 Note that `Middlegem::Stack` has no fancy methods for inserting middlewares at specific locations—it relies on Ruby's built-in methods.
 Instead, it allows ordering to be determined by the middleware definition.

 ## Usage